keboola/developers-docs/extend/custom-science/quick-start.md

 	}

 Note that the configuration format is arbitrary and there is no validation.
 You should implement parameter validation in your script, otherwise the end-user may receive confusing error messages.

 ![Application configuration with parameters example](/extend/custom-science/configuration-2.png)

 ## Dynamic input and output mapping
-In the above example we used static input/output mapping which means that the names of CSV files are hardcoded in the application script.
+In the above example we used static input/output mapping which means that the names of CSV files are hard-coded in the application script.
 There are two potential problems with this:

 - the end-user has to manually set those names
-- the end-user has to create input/output mapping for each source and result file.
+- the end-user has to create the input/output mapping for each source and result file.

 Depending on your use case this may or may not be a problem.
 In case you want to use dynamic input mapping, consult the [development guide](/extend/custom-science/development/).
-Also note that if your application is getting fairly complex, you might want to checkout [Docker extensions](/extend/docker).
+Also note that if your application is getting fairly complex, you might want to check out [Docker extensions](/extend/docker).